Married Life (2007 film): Production

 Exterior scenes were shot in and around Vancouver, British Columbia.
 Interiors were filmed at the First Avenue Studio in Burnaby.
+Principal photography took place from July 21 to October 27, 2006.

 The film premiered at the 2007 Toronto International Film Festival.
 That same year it was shown at the Festival do Rio in Brazil, the New York Film Festival, the Woodstock Film Festival, the American Film Market, and the Dubai International Film Festival, and it was shown at the 2008 Miami International Film Festival before finally going into limited release in the US on March 7, 2008.
 The film opened on nine screens and grossed $55,851 on its opening weekend.
 It eventually earned $1,507,990 in the US and $1,336,007 in foreign markets for a worldwide box office total of $2,843,997.